Investors Menu

 Independent director

-Jyuo-Min Shyu is independent director of UMC.
+Jyuo-Min Shyu is an Independent Director of UMC, and the convener of Sustainable Development and Nominating Committee.
 Professor Shyu is an Emeritus Professor at National Tsing Hua University.
-He was also the Minister of the Ministry of Science and Technology and the President of the Industrial Technology Research Institute.
-Professor Shyu concurrently serves as independent director of Qisda Corporation, and Far Eastone Telecommunications Co., Ltd., and director of Iridium Medical Technology Co., Ltd., GeoThings Inc., and Alpha Ring Asia Inc. He received a Ph.D. in Electrical Engineering and Computer Science at University of California, Berkeley in 1988.
+He was formerly Minister of the Ministry of Science and Technology and the President of the Industrial Technology Research Institute (ITRI).
+During his service at ITRI, Professor Shyu established several forward-looking R&D alliances and the SoC Technology Center for the trend of System-on-a-chip.
+Professor Shyu concurrently serves as an Independent Director of Qisda Corporation and Far Eastone Telecommunications Co., Ltd., and as a director of Iridium Medical Technology Co., Ltd., Alpha Ring Asia Inc. and Zyxel Group Corporation.
+He received his Ph.D. in Electrical Engineering and Computer Science from the University of California, Berkeley, in 1988. |

 Kuang Si Shiu